Azathothas/Stars/README.md

 - [internetwache/GitTools](https://github.com/internetwache/GitTools) – A repository with 3 tools for pwn'ing websites with .git repositories available
 - [ipv6rslimited/cloudseeder](https://github.com/ipv6rslimited/cloudseeder) – One-click install internet appliances that operate on your terms.
 Transform your home computer into a sovereign and secure cloud.
 - [itiligent/Guacamole-Install](https://github.com/itiligent/Guacamole-Install) – Easily install Gucamole with optional HTTPS reverse proxy, Active Directory integration, MFA, LetsEncrypt, dark theme, MySQL backup, email alerts & more.
+- [ivan-hc/AM](https://github.com/ivan-hc/AM) – AppImage package manager to install, update (for real) and manage ALL of them (system-wide or locally) thanks to its ever-growing AUR-inspired database listing 2000+ portable apps and programs for GNU/Linux.
+The first, real centralized repository to manage your AppImages with the ease of APT and the power of PacMan.
+- [ivan-hc/AppImaGen](https://github.com/ivan-hc/AppImaGen) – A script that generates a custom AppImage from Debian or from a PPA of your choice for the previous (not the oldest) and still supported Ubuntu LTS
 - [ivan-sincek/dnsrecon-chunked](https://github.com/ivan-sincek/dnsrecon-chunked) – Brute force subdomains in multiple smaller iterations.
 Based on DNSRecon.
 - [ivan-sincek/metagoofeel](https://github.com/ivan-sincek/metagoofeel) – Web crawler and downloader based on GNU Wget.
 - [ivan-sincek/websocket-bf](https://github.com/ivan-sincek/websocket-bf) – Brute force a REST API query through WebSocket.
 Based on cURL.